The pressure metric for Anosov representations

 One may further generalize our construction into the setting of virtually Zariski dense Anosov representations into an arbitrary semi-simple Lie group $\ms G$.
 A representation $\rho:\Gamma\to\ms G$ is {\em virtually Zariski dense} if the Zariski closure of $\rho(\Gamma)$ is a finite index subgroup of $\ms G$.
 If $\Gamma$ is a word hyperbolic group, $\ms G$ is a semi-simple Lie group with finite center and $\ms P$ is a non-degenerate parabolic subgroup, then we let $\mathcal{Z}(\Gamma;\ms G,\ms P)$ denote the space of (conjugacy classes of) regular virtually Zariski dense $(\ms G,\ms P)$-Anosov representations of $\Gamma$ into $\ms G$.
 The space $\mathcal{Z}(\Gamma;\ms G,\ms P)$ is an analytic orbifold, see Proposition \ref{zd variety}, and we can again use a Pl\"ucker representation to define a pressure metric on $\mathcal{Z}(\Gamma;\ms G,\ms P)$.
 If $\ms G$ is connected, then $\mathcal{Z}(\Gamma;\ms G,\ms P)$ is an analytic manifold.

-\begin{corollary}{\sc [Anosov representations]} Suppose that $\Gamma$ is a word hyperbolic group, $\ms G$ is a semi simple Lie group with finite center and $\ms P$ is a non-degenerate parabolic subgroup of $\ms G$.
-There exists an ${\rm Out}(\Gamma)$-invariant analytic Riemannian metric on the orbifold $\mathcal{Z}(\Gamma;\ms G,\ms P)$. \end{corollary}
+\begin{corollary}{\sc [Anosov representations]} Suppose that $\Gamma$ is a word hyperbolic group, $\ms G$ is a semi-simple Lie group with finite center and $\ms P$ is a non-degenerate parabolic subgroup of $\ms G$.
+Then there exists an ${\rm Out}(\Gamma)$-invariant analytic Riemannian metric on the orbifold $\mathcal{Z}(\Gamma;\ms G,\ms P)$. \end{corollary}